Alfresco/Aikau/tutorial/chapters/Tutorial1.md

 When the project has been generated you should see the following in the terminal output:

-When the project has been generated you should see the following in the terminal output:

 > [INFO] BUILD SUCCESS

 A folder will have been created with the same value as you provided for the “artifactId” parameter.
 Change to this directory and then run: